Pre-Columbian | Mesoamerican | Larger Ceramic Head Fragment | Circa 500-900 AD

 Description

 This remarkable ceramic head fragment reflects the artistic and ceremonial traditions of ancient Mesoamerican cultures.
 Likely originating from the Maya or Teotihuacan civilizations, it would have represented a figure of ritual or social significance—possibly a deity, priest, or elite individual.
-With expressive facial features, remnants of pigment, and a detailed headpiece, this piece embodies the symbolic and spiritual importance of figurative art in Pre-Columbian society.
+With expressive facial features, remnants of pigment, and a detailed headpiece, the piece embodies the symbolic and spiritual importance of figurative art in Pre-Columbian society.

 Features